jacobemcken/jacobemcken.github.io/_posts/2005-08-09-sound-juicer-and-mp3-in-ubuntu-breezy.md

     many thanks for starting this up.
 This web site is \none thing that's needed on the web, someone with a bit of originality!
 \n"
+excerpt: After my success with installing Ubuntu Breezy, I wanted to rip two new CDs I got today.
+But the gstreamer MP3 encoder isn't in the Ubuntu repositories.
 ---
-After my [success with installing Ubuntu Breezy][1] I wanted to rip 2 new CD's I got today.
+After my [success with installing Ubuntu Breezy][1] I wanted to rip 2 new CDs I got today.
 But the gstreamer MP3 encoder (`gstreamer0.8-lame`) isn't in the Ubuntu repositories.

 I found it at [Marillat's Debian repository][2] ([direct link][3]) where I downloaded it and installed it with: